bhuvanarajamani/thecodebee/_posts/2017-02-11-fake-api-for-angular-2+-during-development-using-angularcli.md

 #### Install Yarn
-For most part of this tutorial, we would be using Yarn for package management as well as serving the project.
+For most part of this tutorial, we would be using [Yarn](https://yarnpkg.com){:target="_blank"} for package management as well as serving the project.

-Head over to [https://yarnpkg.com/en/docs/install](https://yarnpkg.com/en/docs/install) to install the latest version.
+Head over to [https://yarnpkg.com/en/docs/install](https://yarnpkg.com/en/docs/install){:target="_blank"} to install the latest version.

 #### Serving the project